ava-labs/subnet-evm/x/warp/README.md

 1. Read the SourceChainID of the signed message (Blockchain A)
 2. Look up the SubnetID that validates Blockchain A: Subnet A
-3. Look up the validator set of Subnet A and the registered BLS Public Keys of Subnet A
+3. Look up the validator set of Subnet A and the registered BLS Public Keys of Subnet A at the P-Chain height specified by the ProposerVM header
 4. Filter the validators of Subnet A to include only the validators that the signed message claims as signers
-5. Aggregate the BLS Public Keys of the claimed signers into an aggregated BLS Public Key
+5. Verify the claimed included validators represent a sufficient quorum of stake to verify the message
-6. Verify the validator set with the claimed BLS Public Keys has sufficient stake to verify the message
+6. Aggregate the BLS Public Keys of the claimed signers into an aggregated BLS Public Key
 7. Validate the aggregate signature matches the claimed aggregate BLS Public Key

 After verifying the message, Blockchain B can define its own semantics of how to deliver or execute the message.